juanitogan/flame/doc/game.md

 ## Flutter widgets

-:warning: I can't say this feature is working at the moment.
+**//TODO :warning: I can't say this feature is working at the moment.**

 Because a Pogo game is a widget itself, it is possible to use Flutter widgets and a Pogo game together.
 To facilitate this, Pogo provides a `mixin` called `HasWidgetsOverlay` which will enable any Flutter widget to be shown on top of your game instance.
 This makes it easy to create things like a pause menu or an inventory screen, for example.